victorsantosbrazil/easyfi-accounts-api/dev/README.md

 ### Instalation

-To install all tools, run the following command:
+To install all tools, run:

 ```
 ./dev/scripts/install-dev-tools.sh